aajaredc/laravelsms/README.md

 ## Dependencies
-Tags are handled by [TagsInput](https://github.com/Nodws/bootstrap4-tagsinput).
+Tags are handled by [Bootstrap4-TagsInput](https://github.com/Nodws/bootstrap4-tagsinput).
+"Time Ago" is done with [jQuery-TimeAgo](https://github.com/rmm5t/jquery-timeago).

 ## Build Instructions
 Navigate to the directory and run `php artisan serve`, or run it on any other webserver.